 OUTSIDE DIRECTORS AND OUTSIDE CORPORATE AUDITORS

-The Board of Directors is comprised of nine members, including three outside directors.
+The Board of Directors is comprised of twelve members, including four outside directors.
 Two of the Company’s three corporate auditors are outside corporate auditors.
 There are no conflicts of interest between the Company and its outside directors and outside corporate auditors.
 The outside directors and outside corporate auditors have a number of functions and roles to fulfill in the Group’s corporate governance system.
 Drawing on their specialist knowledge and experience, they contribute to the Group’s business strategy, discussions on board resolutions, and internal control mainly by monitoring business execution and providing input at meetings of the Board of Directors from a neutral, independent and objective standpoint.

 The Company has no specific standards in place at the moment, but the basic policy for appointing outside directors and outside corporate auditors is to ensure they can effectively fulfill the above roles.
-Three outside directors and one outside corporate auditor have been designated as independent officers in accordance with the provisions of the Tokyo Stock Exchange.
+Four outside directors and one outside corporate auditor have been designated as independent officers in accordance with the provisions of the Tokyo Stock Exchange.

 Reasons for selection of outside directors